1978–1980 ABC Paulista strikes: Background

 In the 1975 wage campaign, with Lula already elected as the union's president, the collective bargaining agenda was raised.
 In the following year, for the first time, the union obtained some claims in the Superior Labor Court (Tribunal Superior do Trabalho - TST), valid for the metalworkers of São Bernardo do Campo and Diadema; and held the II São Bernardo Metalworkers Congress, reaffirming and deepening some of the guidelines raised in the last Congress, in 1974, as the right of free negotiation between employers and employees, the reduction of the working hours, recognition of the union delegates and the organization of factory commissions.
 In 1977, despite the mobilizations generated by the wage campaign and the disposition of the unions' board of directors in keeping it autonomous and separated from the Federation, the result of the negotiations validated the official index signed between the Federation of Industries of the State of São Paulo (Federação das Indústrias do Estado de São Paulo - FIESP) and the Metalworkers Federation.
-In this same year, the companies hardened their employment policy, with significant layoffs, which further strained the relations between the industrialists and the union.
+In the same year, the companies hardened their employment policy, with significant layoffs, which further strained the relations between the industrialists and the union.